 So how do you avoid such an online scam?
 The trick is always to own the rights to your articles.
 If you are asked to share previously done work, you’d better make sure that it has already been published elsewhere.

 If you are to work on a unique piece, after they reject your work, have somewhere you can publish the content.
-This way, one only sabotages their website’s reputation by republishing your content.
+This way, one only sabotages their website’s reputation by republishing their content.
 Doing so saves you both your time and money.

 2. The Offsite Payment and Communication Scams